 Animal import, or bringing new animals into the university, is also known as animal requisition.

 - Animals ordered from approved vendors will be delivered directly into the animal facility.

 - Animals ordered from non-commercial vendors and non-approved shippers will be quarantined to prevent disease transmission into the rodent community within Ohio State.
 The quarantine time frame is normally 6-8 weeks.
-Please review the Guidelines for Import-Quarantine of Rodents into The Ohio State University.
+Please review the ULAR-User Guidance for the Import-Quarantine of Rodents.